owlcollab/owltools/MolecularModelServer/README.txt

   -g path-to/go.owl
   -f path-to/owl-models
   --gaf-folder path-to/gaf-folder
+  [--port 6800]
+  --p path-to/protein/subset
+  [-c path-to/catalog.xml]
 For more details and options, please check the source code of owltools.gaf.lego.server.StartUpTool

 #Alternative for developers:
 * Requires all the data (go, GAFs, and models)
-* Build in eclipse, start as main with appropriate parameters for the location of go.owl, GAFs and model OWL-files.
+* Build in eclipse, start as main with appropriate parameters.